decentralized-identity/ion/install-guide.md

 ## 1. Deciding on Testnet or Mainnet

+> NOTE: This guide describes steps to setup an ION node targeting bitcoin testnet, but can be used to target the bitcoin mainnet by substituting testnet variables to mainnet.

-Bitcoin and ION Services need to be configured to use either `testnet` (for development) or `mainnet` (for production).
+Bitcoin and ION need to be configured to use either `testnet` (for development) or `mainnet` (for production).
 If you change one service from `testnet` to `mainnet` or vice versa, the other services will also need to be rebuilt to match.
 Default config values for `testnet` are not valid for `mainnet` and services will fail to start if they are mismatched.

 ## 2. Setting up Bitcoin Core